 Removing an LLC through a court order can be a lengthy and contentious process.
 That is why it is important to clearly spell out under which circumstances a member may be removed by way of a withdrawal or expulsion clause in an operating agreement or business contract.

 Generally speaking, if there is no operating agreement, then the only way to remove an LLC member is through court order or by dissolving the LLC and starting anew.

-A limited liability company (LLC) refers to a United States business structure that will protect its owners from personal responsibility for any liabilities or debts.
-The LLC is the most popular business structure for small businesses.
+A limited liability company (LLC) refers to a United States business structure that protects its owners from personal responsibility for any liabilities or debts.
+An LLC is the most popular business structure for small businesses.

 The ownership structure for an LLC is outlined in Operating Agreements.
 LLC ownership is divided into ownership percentages which are allocated to each member.
 The ownership structure will define the rights and responsibilities of each member.

-Different LLCs may have different procedures for removing a member from an LLC.
-In most cases, some of the common steps may include:
+Different LLCs can have different procedures for removing a member.
+In most cases, common steps include:

 To dissolve the LLC, the members need to get the approval of all the owners of the LLC.
 The members should also agree on a plan to distribute company assets, including any remaining profits or losses.
 The owners must then file articles of dissolution with the NY Secretary of State to officially dissolve the LLC.

 After dissolution, the company’s liabilities and obligations are extinguished.
 The LLC should continue to comply with all regulations, like filing taxes and making sure all debts are paid off, prior to dissolution.

 It is important to notify creditors of the LLC’s dissolution so they can make arrangements to get their money back.
 All creditors should be given notice of the LLC’s dissolution and a copy of the articles of dissolution should be sent to them.